 Understanding - What is their knowledge of the subject?

 Demographics - What is their age, sex, educational background?
+(I think we can definitely add more questions regarding demographic information here).

 The folks at the CDC Foundation has prepared a really excellent interactive graphic.
 See this Business Continuity infographic.